ortus-docs/testbox-docs/primers/skipping_specs_and_suites.md

 });
 ```

-<h3 style="color:grey">Skip Argument</h3>
+## Skip Argument

-The skip argument can be a boolean value or a closure.
-If the value is true then the suite or spec is skipped.
-If the return value of the closure is true then the suite or spec is skipped.
+The `skip` argument can be a boolean value or a closure.
+If the value is **true** then the suite or spec is skipped.
+If the return value of the closure is **true** then the suite or spec is skipped.
 Using the closure approach allows you to dynamically at runtime figure out if the desired spec or suite is skipped.
 This is such a great way to prepare tests for different CFML engines.

 ```javascript
 describe(title="A railo suite", body=function() {